 Another way to gain the most personally from your bath time, I would suggest reading another post I just read.
 A blogger friend of mine, Karen at Sanctuary Home shared a beautiful post this past weekend with Tips for Finding Stillness in a Busy Life.
 She provides wonderful recommendations to help achieve stillness.
 I believe that a long, luxurious and quiet hot bath is a great place to achieve stillness and mindfulness and rejuvenate from stressful days.
 I highly recommend a visit to the post and that you consider following her.
 She also has mad skills when it comes to making beautiful flower arrangements, among other talents.
 Win, win!

-Thank you for stopping by today.
+Thank you for stopping by today to see my recent Master Bathroom Bathtub Refresh.
 Hopefully, some of these ideas will help you create your own oasis of relaxation and respite in your bathroom.
 It is so important to take care of yourself.
 Not only can it help you settle and heal your mind and body, but it can also help you be a more relaxed and enlightened person for those you love.
 You deserve it and so do they.

 Cheers and happy decorating,